 - pleomorphic rhabdomyosarcoma

-If it is possible to remove the tumour, you are likely to have surgery.
-The surgeon removes the tumour along with a border of healthy looking tissue around it.
+You are likely to have surgery if it possible to remove the sarcoma.
+The surgeon removes the cancer along with a border of healthy looking tissue around it.
 After the operation, they send the tumour to the laboratory.
 A specialist technician examines the border of healthy tissue for cancer cells.

 If there are no cancer cells there, your doctor will tell you there were clear tissue margins.
 As far as your surgeon can tell, all the tissue containing cancer cells has been taken away.
 Having clear tissue margins means there is a lower risk of your cancer coming back in the same place.